Bimastos rubidus

-Dendrodrilus rubidus is a species of earthworm in the family Lumbricidae.
-It is native to Europe, and it is a widespread introduced species, occurring on every continent except Antarctica, as well as many islands.
-It is often invasive.
-It is sometimes used as fishing bait, and is marketed under many nonspecific names, including red wiggler, jumping red wiggler, red trout worm, jumbo red worm, and pink worm.
+Bimastos rubidus is a species of earthworm in the family Lumbricidae.
+Formerly placed in its own genus and referred to as Dendrodrilus rubidus, it is now believed to be a member of the genus Bimastos.
+It is a widespread introduced species, occurring on every continent except Antarctica, as well as many islands.
+Though originally believed to be native to Europe, fossil and genetic evidence suggests that it actually originated in North America.
+It is sometimes used to produce vermicompost and as fishing bait, and is marketed under many nonspecific names, including red wiggler, jumping red wiggler, red trout worm, jumbo red worm, and pink worm.
 Other common names include bank worm, tree worm, and gilt tail.